 Vietnam, as any of its inhabitants will tell you, is a lot more than a war, and indeed most of them are too young to remember it.
 The modern Vietnamese are more interested in the present and future and with building a better society for themselves and their children.

 Fortunately, the natural and cultural riches they’ve inherited are pretty much unsurpassed in SE Asia, providing them with a great ready-made base to build on, and increasing numbers of visitors to this charming area are discovering its strange allure for themselves.
-Tailor made holidays to Vietnam are the best way to see the country and all it has to offer when you have limited time, as most of us do these days.
+Book your tickets for Vietnam on Bookaway and put together a trip to see the country and all it has to offer.

 There’s an enormous amount of diversity in the peoples and landscapes of Vietnam, more so than in any other region of SE Asia, from the upbeat Western-driven progressiveness of the south with its hectic cities to the sublime beaches fringed with palm trees in its central region.